The Importance Of Firewalls and Antivirus

 Think of your computer as your property, a house and garden.
 The firewall is the wall built around that property to keep bad things out.
 In essence it keeps an eye on everything that goes in and out of your computer via your connection online, guarding the ports (think of them as gates) to make sure nothing bad infiltrates.

-Windows PCs do come with a Microsoft firewall, called Windows Defender, built in.
-However, many people prefer to add their own, and there’s a huge choice, both paid and free (and for most people, a good free firewall is perfectly adequate).
+Windows PCs come with a Microsoft firewall, called Windows Defender, built in.
+Many people however, prefer to add their own, and there’s a huge choice, both paid and free.

 You can set the security level, although the default should work well in most instances.
-Once you’ve downloaded and installed the firewall of your choice – or installed from a CD – you’ll need to set the levels, and initially allowing different connections for software can be a little time-consuming.
+Once you’ve downloaded and installed the firewall of your choice – or installed from a CD – you’ll need to set the levels.
+Initially, allowing different levels for different software can be a little time-consuming.
 Once that’s established, however, there’s very little more you’ll ever have to do, other than make sure the firewall is operative.
 A good firewall will repel most probing hack attacks.

 It’s impossible to be 100% effective against every threat, but for home use a good firewall should give perfectly adequate protection.
 Ask friends for recommendations and read reviews online.
-However, as soon as your have your computer connected online, you do need a firewall running.
+Just make sure that as soon as your have your computer connected online, you have a firewall running.

 What Does Virus Protection Do?

 Virus protection stops that happening by blocking the virus from infecting your computer.
-However, it does need to be updated regularly.
+It does need to be updated regularly.
 Many will do this automatically whilst you’re online, but others will need to be updated manually.
 Do it daily or every time you use your computer.

 Bundles of Firewalls and Virus Protection